- Alex VillagraChief Scientist

 Mai Ann focuses on driving new business development, marketing, and sales for BioFiltro.
 Mai Ann joined BioFiltro after having worked in Argentina and Chile for Endeavor, an international organization that works to catalyze long-term economic growth by selecting, mentoring, and accelerating the best high-impact entrepreneurs from emerging markets.
 She also worked in new product development, sales, and logistics in Patagonia, Chile for Multiexport Foods, one of the world’s largest salmon processors.
 Mai Ann graduated from Middlebury College and holds certificates in innovation and entrepreneurship from the Stanford Graduate School of Business.

 Mark is the Business Development Manager for the Central Valley of California, where he focuses on dairies and food processors.
 Since retiring from the U.S. Army, Mark has spent the last twelve years in project development, consulting and research in the government, petroleum and agriculture sectors.
-A graduate of California State University, Fresno with a degree in Business Administration, Information Management and a native of the Central Valley, Mark spends his spare time rooting for the Bulldogs, coaching and playing softball.
+A graduate of California State University, Fresno with a degree in Business Administration, Information Management and a native of the Central Valley, Mark spends his spare time rooting for the Fresno State Bulldogs and traveling with his wife Cathy.